 Please drive carefully during the MMT 100.
 Use extra caution when on or near the MMT 100 course (Crisman Hollow Road (FR 274), SR 730, and FR 374).
 The roads are not designed for speed.
 Drive slowly.

 Staff of the Forest Service will be present during the MMT 100.
 We appreciate their presence, particularly during emergencies.

-Dogs are not allowed at all to Caroline Furnace Lutheran Camp (the start/finish).
+Dogs are not allowed at the Caroline Furnace Lutheran Camp (the start/finish).
 This is both a Camp rule and a rule we want to enforce.
 The Camp is congested and has much food around.
 Please do not bring a dog on the property.

 Except were noted, there are no restroom facilities or running water on the course or in the aid stations.

 There is cell phone coverage over some parts of the course, but it is sporadic.
 Cell phones work if you are on the top of the mountain, but not if you are "in a hole" in Fort Valley.
 (Fort Valley is where the start/finish is.)
 Our experience with AT&T and Verizon cellular service is (some of these connections may be "roaming" and conditions are known to vary):